-The TTI Compliance Committee will publish information via the intranet to guide in the identification, administration, and resolution of export control issues and, in conjunction with Texas A&M System Sponsored Research Services, develop and implement procedures to:
+The TTI Compliance Committee will publish information via the intranet to guide in the identification, administration, and resolution of export control issues and, in conjunction with Texas A&M University (TAMU) Sponsored Research Services (SRS), develop and implement procedures to:

 - screen proposals and projects for compliance with export control laws and regulations;

-- ensure international activities conducted outside the United States receive appropriate export control approvals; and
+- ensure international activities conducted outside the US receive appropriate export control approvals; and

 - screen vendors as appropriate for compliance with export control laws.